 This is why what is called “the creation of the world” is not the production of a pure something from nothing―which would not, at the same time, implode into the nothing out of which it could never have come―but is the explosion of presence in the original multiplicity of its division.
 It is the explosion of nothing, in fact, it is the spacing of meaning, spacing as meaning and circulation.
 The nihil of creation is the truth of meaning, but meaning is the originary sharing of this truth.
 It could be expressed in the following way: Being cannot be anything but being-with-one-another, circulating in the with and as the with of this singularly plural coexistence.'

-Jean-Luc Nancy, Being Singular Plural, translated by Robert D. Richardson and Anne E. O’Byrne, publisher: Stanford University Press
+Jean-Luc Nancy, Being Singular Plural, translators: Robert D. Richardson and Anne E. O’Byrne, publisher: Stanford University Press